codacy/docs/docs/codacy-api/examples/obtaining-audit-log-events-for-organization.md

 This example exports the actor, action, timestamp, result, source, repository name, and details in CSV format for [all tracked events](../../organizations/audit-logs-for-organizations.md) of your organization.

-!!! important
-   The user authenticating on the Codacy API must be an organization admin or organization manager.

 The example script:

 1. Defines the [account API token](../api-tokens.md#account-api-tokens) used to authenticate on the Codacy API.

+    !!! note
+        The user authenticating on the Codacy API must be an [organization admin or organization manager](../../organizations/roles-and-permissions-for-organizations.md).

 1. Calls the endpoint [<span class="skip-vale">listAuditLogsForOrganization</span>](https://api.codacy.com/api/api-docs#codacy-api-organization) to retrieve the audit log events for your organization.<!--TODO PLUTO-952 Update link-->
 1. Uses [jq](https://github.com/stedolan/jq) to select only the necessary data fields and convert the results to the CSV format.<!--TODO PLUTO-952 Confirm pagination usage-->